-It is a well observed fact that when it comes to digital transformation, the insurance industry lags woefully behind other industries.
+It is a well observed fact that when it comes to digital transformation, insurance lags woefully behind other industries.
 And it is not just a question of technology.
 Even as the industry advances technologically, developing digital capabilities that rival other industries–from chatbots to IoT–selling insurance direct to consumers (DTC) has proved a difficult code to crack.
 Even Geico, the darling of online auto insurance sales, still closes the majority of its new policies on the phone, via an agent.

-At Cake & Arrow, we have conducted hours upon hours of primary research in the insurance industry, talking to hundreds of consumers, carriers, agents and brokers in an effort to help our insurance clients answer this question, and, in turn design better products and experiences.
+At Cake & Arrow, we have conducted many hours of primary research in the insurance industry, talking to hundreds of consumers, carriers, agents and brokers in an effort to help our insurance clients answer this question, and, in turn design better products and experiences.
 Throughout this process, we have learned a lot about how customers think and feel about insurance, perhaps our most lasting insight being a lesson about trust.
 The main reason consumers don’t want to buy insurance online directly through a carrier?
 They don’t trust insurance companies.
 This is why, even in the golden age of digital commerce, consumers continue to opt to purchase insurance through brokers and agents.

 On the surface, fixing this problem may seem simple.
 All carriers need to do is to gain the trust of their customers, right?
 Easier said than done.
 While earning trust may seem like a simple enough idea, it is an issue most carriers don’t even know how to begin to tackle.